bio-it-station/SPIFFED/README.md

 To install EPIC, first make sure you have Python 2.7 and scikit-learn package installed.
 Also one correlation score ("wcc") utilizes R to perform computation, thus R and rpy2 should be installed in your computer too.

-We recommend using the conda environemnt to run EPIC and install associated libraries.
+We recommend using the conda environment to run EPIC and install associated libraries.
 Anaconda/Miniconda can be downloaded from "https://conda.io/docs/user-guide/install/download.html#anaconda-or-miniconda"

 Create an Conda environment: type "`conda create -n EPIC python=2.7 anaconda`"